timbulwidodostp/eventstudyr/README.md

 # eventstudyr
-Estimation (Estimate) and Visualization (visualize) in the Linear Panel Event Study Design models Use eventstudyr With (In) Software
+Estimation (Estimate) and Visualization (visualize) in the Linear Panel Event Study Design models Use eventstudyr With (In) R Software

 Olah Data Semarang